-Source: Field Data, (2019)
+Source: Field Data, (2019).

-4.2.5 Distribution of Respondents by Education Level
+Distribution of Respondents by Education Level

 Table 3 below showed the percentage distribution of the respondents by their education level.
-The study reveals that about 56.6% of the respondents held primary education 40.0% holds secondary education and 3.3% holds none education.
-There is therefore a possibility that over 87.1% of the domestic workers in Mafinga Town have local skills for performing their work in a proper way.
-The education law, (1978) explained that children under 18 school including domestic workers had the right to attend primary and secondary education.
-The study found that the large number of employees with primary education was quite different if we draw a decade back when the number of domestic workers with primary education was more limited in the country; most of domestic workers back then had informal education, only few finishes standard seven.
-Currently due to the change of education policy (free education up to secondary level), many of the children are given the chance to study at least on secondary education.
+The study revealed that about 56.6% of the respondents had primary education 40.0% holds secondary education and 3.3% had no formal education.
+There was therefore a possibility that over 87.1% of the domestic workers in Mafinga Town had local skills for performing their work in a proper way.
+The Education Law, (1978) states that children under 18 school including domestic workers had the right to attend primary and secondary.
+The study found out that the large number of employees with primary education was quite different if we draw a decade back when the number of domestic workers back then had informal education, only few had finished standard sevenDue to the change of education policy i.e. free education up to secondary level, most of the children are given the chance to study at least on secondary education.